DHTMLX/docs-kanban/docs/api/methods/js_kanban_serialize_method.md

 ### Description

-@short: Serializes Kanban data to JSON
+@short: Serializes the Kanban data to JSON

 ### Usage